NickvisionApps/MPVSharp/Docfx/index.md

 Look at the [examples](#examples) to get the basic idea how to use MPVSharp.

-There are comments in the code, but they are mostly an adaptation of some parts of comments from libmpc, which is very well documented:
+There are comments in the code, but they are mostly an adaptation of some parts of comments from libmpv, which is very well documented:
 * [client.h](https://github.com/mpv-player/mpv/blob/release/0.35/libmpv/client.h)
 * [render.h](https://github.com/mpv-player/mpv/blob/release/0.35/libmpv/render.h)
 * [renger_gl.h](https://github.com/mpv-player/mpv/blob/release/0.35/libmpv/render_gl.h)